pants64DS/Goop-Demo/README.md

 3. If that worked as expected, you can now start the application by running the command `poetry run python src/main.py`

 ## How to use
-The demo application currently has two different views, which can be entered by pressing 1 or 2.
-In both of them, the control points of the Bézier curves can be moved by dragging them with the mouse.
+The demo application currently has three different views, which can be entered by pressing 1, 2 or 3.
+In the first two, the control points of the Bézier curves can be moved by dragging them with the mouse.
+See [Weekly Report \#5](doc/Weekly%20Report%205.md) for details about the third one.